emsr888-source/Unscroller/README.md

 ## Disclaimer

-Creator Mode is an independent browser overlay.
+Unscroller is an independent browser overlay.
 Not affiliated with Instagram, X, YouTube, TikTok, Facebook, or Snapchat.

 ## License